ibm-cloud-docs/FileStorage/working-with-snapshots.md

 The snapshot is taken immediately and is displayed in the Snapshots section of the **Detail** page.
 Its schedule appears as Manual.

-## How Do I See a List of Snapshots with Space Consumed and Management Functions?
+## How do see a list of Snapshots with space used and Management Functions?

 A list of retained snapshots and space used can be seen on the **Detail** page (**Storage** > **{{site.data.keyword.filestorage_short}}**).
 Management functions (editing schedules and adding more space) are conducted on the **Detail** page using the **Actions** drop-down menu or links in the various sections on the page.

-## How Do I View a List of Retained Snapshots?
+## How do I view a list of Retained Snapshots?

 Retained snapshots are based on the number you entered in the **Keep the last field** when setting up your schedules.
 You can view the snapshots that have been taken under the **Snapshot** section.
 Snapshots are listed by schedule.

-## How Do I See How Much Snapshot Space Has Been Used?
+## How do I see how much Snapshot Space has been used?

 The pie chart at the top of the **Details** page displays how much space has been used and how much space is left.
 You’ll receive notifications when you reach space thresholds – 75 percent, 90 percent, and 95 percent.

 ## How Do I Change the Amount of Snapshot Space for My Volume?

-You may need to add snapshot space to a volume that didn't previously have any or may require additional snapshot space.
-You can add between 5 GB and 4,000 GB depending on your needs.
+You may need to add snapshot space to a volume that didn't previously have any or may require more snapshot space.
+You can add between 5 and 4,000 GB depending on your needs.
 **Note**: Snapshot space can only be increased and not reduced.
 You may want to select a smaller amount of space until you determine how much space you actually need.
 Remember, automated and manual snapshots share the same space.

 Snapshot space is changed via **Storage** > **{{site.data.keyword.filestorage_short}}**.